strapi/strapi/packages/core/helper-plugin/MIGRATION_GUIDE.md

 };
 ```

+### CheckPermissions

+This component has been removed and not replaced.
+If you feel like you need this component, please open an issue on the Strapi repository to discuss your usecase.

 ### CheckPagePermissions

 This component has been removed and refactored to be part of the `Page` component exported from `@strapi/strapi/admin`.
 You should use the `Page` component from there: